Heat pumps have an important role to play in changing the way we build the homes of the future, according to Mitsubishi Electric.

 He called for improved insulation in old housing stock to increase energy efficiency and said it was crucial for new build developments to attain higher standards.
 These measures, he said, would also help address the issue of 2.5 million UK homes estimated to be in fuel poverty.

 He said the aim had to be healthy homes as part of healthy communities and added that there were important lessons to learn from elsewhere in Europe, where fourth generation schemes see heat pumps used to distribute and recover heat at a city level.

 Max Halliwell, communications manager for renewable heating, described living with an Ecodan, having had one installed in the family home eight years ago.
-He also traced the development of the range from its arrival in 2007, with almost 60,000 since installed in the UK.
+He also traced the development of the range from its arrival in 2007, with close to 60,000 installed in the UK.
 It is now available from 4kW-48kW and the line-up includes the Ultra Quiet Ecodan, built in Scotland and launched this year, which the manufacturer says is based on 10 years of knowledge and sets a benchmark for others to follow.

-His thoughts on market growth were echoed by national specification manager Stuart Bell, who said heat pumps accounted for more than 50% of new heating installations in Germany last year, significantly ahead of figures for the UK despite a similar climate and population.
+His thoughts on market growth were echoed by national specification manager Stuart Bell, who said heat pumps accounted for more than 50% of new heating installations in Germany last year, way ahead of figures for the UK despite a similar climate and population.

 He said a fully electrified UK heating market would see 425,000 air source heat pumps (ASHPs) installed in 2030 – around 20 times the current figue.
 Even moderate predictions would see 100,000 installations by 2030, he added, bringing the UK into line with the French market.